How to Become an Enrolled Agent: Step-by-Step Guide

 • You should engage shared service centers and F&A firms in your work.

-How to Become Enrolled Agent?
+How to Become an Enrolled Agent?

 Accounting graduates with a basic understanding of the subject matter are eligible to apply for EA certification.
 But applicants must demonstrate proficiency in tax topics.
 There are two ways for students to enroll as agents: